mvolkmann/blog/src/ocaml.md

 ## Result Variant Type

+The <a href="https://v2.ocaml.org/api/Result.html" target="_blank">Result</a>
-The `result` variant type respresents the result of a function that can succeed or fail.
+module defines a variant type represents result of a function that can succeed or fail.
 It has the constructors `OK` and `Error`.